Three red lines: History

-In March, the CBRC, the central bank and the Ministry of Housing and Construction and other regulatory agencies jointly issued a document requiring the prevention of irregular flow of loans for business purposes into the real estate sector, and the officials of the Ministry of Housing and Construction even personally went to localities to inspect the real estate situation.
+If a real estate firm meets all three requirements, it can increase its debt by a maximum of 15 percent the next year.

 Since December 2021, borrowing to finance acquisitions and mergers would not be included in red line metrics.
 This was to help facilitate financially healthier firms to buy assets from indebted companies.

+In early 2023, China began softening its approach to the three red lines in an effort to increase market confidence.